jaxsonpd/poisson-solver/doc/report/report.typ

 Single Instruction, Multiple Data (SIMD) is a technique used to perform the same operation on multiple data points simulataneously.
 This is particularly useful in applications where the same operation is performed over large data sets, such as large 3D arrays.
 This section will discuss how SIMD can optimise the poisson algorithm.
 SIMD uses the Advanced Vector Extension (AVX) instruction set.
 The results of the implementation are from tests on the AMD Ryzen 7 4700U CPU.

-The AVX2 instruction set allows for 256-bit wide registers, which can hold 4x 64-bit double precision floating point numbers.
+The AVX2 instruction set allows for 256-bit wide registers to be used, which can hold 4x 64-bit double precision floating point numbers.
 This can be applied to the poisson algorithm by performing the same operation on 4 nodes simultaneously.
-The implementation of SIMD in the poisson algorithm calculates 4 nodes across the i dimension to solve for the following:
-$
-V_{i:i+4,j,k,n+1}
-$
+This is done across four nodes in the i dimension.
-A calculation is manually performed at the end of the calculation if the inner slice is not divisble by 4 to finish off the remaining nodes in the i dimention.
+It does this in steps of four and a calculation is manually performed at the end if the inner slice i dimension nodes are not divisble by 4.
+This finishes off the remaining nodes.

-Between `i` and `i+4` we can load each node surrounding the calculated node into a vector register.
+Between `i` and `i+4` load each node surrounding the four calculated nodes can be loaded into a vector register.
 This results in 6 different vector registers holding values for the calculation.
-Since all the vectors will use the add operation, the add operation can be done simultaneously for the 4 nodes loaded in each register.
+Since all the vectors will use the add operation, the add operation can be done simultaneously for the 4 nodes and their respective surrounding nodes.
 We can hypothesise that there should be approximately a 4x increase on the inner slices of the cube since it can now calculate 4 nodes at once.
 With this hypothesis in mind, the results of the SIMD implementation can be seen in #ref(<fig:SIMD-comparison>).
 These results come from SIMD only implemented in the inner slice calculation since SIMD is only very useful when the same operation is performed on multiple data points multiple times.

 #figure(
   image("figures/SIMD_cmp.png", width: 50%),